tomitan100/org.openhab.binding.bom/README.md

-# <bindingName> Australian Bureau of Meteorology Binding
+# <bindingName> Australian Bureau of Meteorology Weather Forecast Binding

 This Eclipse Smarthome/OpenHAB binding allows retrieval of Australian weather forecast from Bureau of Meteorology.